absmach/magistrala-docs/docs/dev-guide/rules-engine.md

 1. **Scriptable logic** - Use Lua or Go to define message execution behavior.
 2. **Flexible execution** - Rules can be triggered from input messages, schedules or both.
-3. **Pluggable outputs** - Built-in support for alamrs, channels, email, Postgres, and SenML writers.
+3. **Pluggable outputs** - Built-in support for alarms, channels, email, Postgres, and SenML writers.
 4. **Secure, scoped execution** - Using domain-level isolation and bearer token authorization.
 5. **Disabled rules** - Rules can be disabled individually to prevent further executions.
 They can also be enabled to re-start their executions.